NERSC Staff Publications & Presentations

 We find that a year in the life of a parallel file system is comprised of distinct regions of long-term performance variation in addition to short-term performance transients.
 We demonstrate how systematic identification of these performance regions, combined with comprehensive analysis, allows us to isolate the factors contributing to different performance maladies at different time scales.
 From this, we present specific lessons learned and important considerations for HPC storage practitioners.

-Nathan Hjelm, Matthew Dosanjh, Ryan Grant, Taylor Groves, Patrick Bridges, Dorian Arnold, "Improving MPI Multi-threaded RMA Communication Performance", August 1, 2018,
+Nathan Hjelm, Matthew Dosanjh, Ryan Grant, Taylor Groves, Patrick Bridges, Dorian Arnold, "Improving MPI Multi-threaded RMA Communication Performance", ACM International Conference on Parallel Processing (ICPP), August 1, 2018,

 T. Koskela, Z. Matveev, C. Yang, A. Adetokunbo, R. Belenov, P. Thierry, Z. Zhao,